-Before coming to the hospital, please print and fill out the childbirth registration forms (PDF document, updated Jan 23 2018).
+Before coming to the hospital, please print and fill out the childbirth admission forms (PDF document, updated August 2020).
 You are to bring these completed forms with you when you come to the hospital to deliver your baby.
 If you don't have access to a printer, please ask your doctor's office to help you.

 Many services are available in the hospital and within the community to support expectant families.

 When you come to the hospital, be sure to bring with you:

 - Your provincial health card (if you have one);

 - Your extended health coverage information and policy numbers;

 - Other papers given to you by your doctor, e.g. antenatal records; and

 - Questions about pregnancy, your birth experience, your hospital stay and community supports.

 - Items that you need for you and your baby.